-- 22. Requests for the recognition of extenuating circumstances are normally processed within five working days of receipt of all required evidence.
-If the circumstances are deemed valid by an SSA member of staff the outcome is one of the following: - an extension to the coursework deadline - a deferral of the coursework/event to the next appropriate assessment period - the removal of a late submission penalty - an alternative assessment and/or extension and/or deferral - an extension to the deadline for submission of documents to a postgraduate research student progress review or confirmation review meeting and/or an extension to the date of the review meeting itself - 23.
-If the extenuating circumstances are not deemed valid this is confirmed by a second member of staff within SSA.
+- If the student requires additional time, or experiences further extenuating circumstances, they may submit a further application. - 26.
+If the extenuating circumstances application is not deemed valid this is confirmed by a second member of staff within the Academic Registry.
 If the two members of staff cannot come to an agreement a third will be consulted and a majority decision will be made.
-The student will be notified of the outcome and also that: - where the deadline or event is yet to happen they can, provided they are able to obtain the necessary evidence, submit a new request for the recognition of extenuating circumstances - where the deadline or event has passed but the Board of Examiners (for taught programmes), or academic body (for postgraduate research programmes) has not yet met, provided they are able to obtain the necessary evidence, submit a new request for the recognition of extenuating circumstances - where the deadline or event has passed and the Board of Examiners or academic body has met they have the right to make an appeal against the decision using the Regulations for academic appeals - 24.
-It is possible whether the request is successful or not that one of the following is also arranged: - meeting with the student's Personal Tutor - creation of a Managed Study Plan with possible referral to the fitness to study procedures (see Regulations for fitness to study) - referral to fitness to practise procedures (see Regulations for fitness to practise)
+The student will be notified of the outcome and also that: - where the deadline or event is yet to happen they can, provided they are able to obtain the necessary information, submit a new request for the recognition of extenuating circumstances - where the deadline or event has passed but the Board of Examiners (for taught programmes), or academic body (for postgraduate research programmes) has not yet met, provided they are able to obtain the necessary evidence, submit a new request for the recognition of extenuating circumstances - where the deadline or event has passed and the Board of Examiners or academic body has met they have the right to submit an academic appeal against the decision using the Regulations for academic appeals - 27.
+It is possible whether the request is successful or not that one of the following is also arranged: - meeting with the student's Personal Tutor - creation of a Managed Study Plan with possible referral to the support to study procedures (see Procedure for Support to Study) - referral to fitness to practise procedures (see Regulations for fitness to practise)